 Work plans for Divisions 1, 2 and 3 are limited to four pages using a font size no smaller than 10 points and margins no less than ½ inch.
-For Division 4, Communication Skills, you will need to submit a brief entry form, available Skills Division Work Plan.
+For Division 4, Communication Skills, you will need to submit a brief entry form, answering the following questions:

-- For Communication Management entries, 50 percent of the score will be based on the work plan and 50 percent on the work sample.
+- For Communication Management, Communication Research Management and Communication Training and Education entries, 50 percent of the score will be based on the work plan and 50 percent on the work sample.
 For Communications Skills and student entries, 35 percent of the score will be based on the work plan and 65 percent on the work sample.

 - Payment is insufficient for the total number of entries.

 - Your entry includes mainly syndicated, borrowed, reprinted or stock material.

 - Your entry is the work of another person and you had no direct involvement.

 - The work plan exceeds the required length.